dynamist/phabfive/README.md

 A command line tool to interact with Phabricator.

+The complete documentation for Phabfive can be found at [Read the Docs](https://phabfive.readthedocs.io/en/latest/)

 ## Features

 A summary of the currently supported actions, as well as planned features: